philipstubbs13/NYT-React-Search/README.md

 ### <a name="how-app-works"></a> How the app works

 When you navigate to the app home page, you will see an article search form with three input fields.
 Enter the topic you want to search for in the <b>Topic</b> field (for example, Grayson Allen), a start year (for example, 2017) in the <b>Start year</b> field, and an end year (for example, 2018) in the <b>End year</b> field.
 After you provide that information, click <b>Search</b>.
-When you click <b>Search</b>, a list of articles related to your topic within the years specified will be retrieved using the New York Times article search API.
+When you click <b>Search</b>, a list of articles about your topic from the years specified will be retrieved using the New York Times article search API.
 If you want to read the entire article, click <b>Continue reading</b> to be taken to the full length article on the New York Times website.

 In a future version of the app, you will be able to save and comment on articles that you like.
 Stay tuned...